robot144/singularity_tools/README.md

 ## Packages

 The current list of packages is:
  - __cdo__  : cdo is a tool for working with netcdf and grib files.
 Other tools are included, such as eccodes, netcdf and nview
+ - __qgis__ : qgis is an interactive package for geographical data.